Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 3. The monotonic counter corresponding to the PIN1 is incremented.
 Note that decrementing this counter is not possible: this is guaranteed by the secure memory itself.

-4. Hash the PIN entered by the user together with the pairing secret : if the PIN is correct, this should match the content of the data slot #3.
+4. Hash the PIN entered by the user together with the pairing secret: if the PIN is correct, this should match the content of the data slot #3.
 The content of the slot #3 is the following:
 ```
 SHA256( SHA256( pairing_secret + 0h58184d33 + PIN ) )
 ```